Does Creatine Make You Bloated?

 The Impact of Creatine on Body Weight and Health

-While short-term creatine bloating is mainly cosmetic and rarely a problem, consistent water retention from due to taking creatine supplements can place additional stress on the heart, blood vessels, and kidneys, so it's best to opt for a supplemental form of creatine that is pH balanced, which may help mitigate water retention and reduce the likelihood of bloating.
+While short-term creatine bloating is mainly cosmetic and rarely a problem, consistent water retention from due to taking creatine supplements can place additional stress on the heart, blood vessels, and kidneys, so it’s best to opt for a supplemental form of creatine that is pH balanced, which may help mitigate water retention and reduce the likelihood of bloating.
+Additionally, this consistent water retention can lead to weight gain, which is primarily due to increased water in the muscle cells rather than fat accumulation.

 While bloating and GI discomfort are among the most common symptoms of creatine supplementation, not everyone experiences it.
 So, how do you beat the bloat and avoid common side effects?